 So what do you do with those bigger user stories?
 Break them down.

 As I mentioned before, some folks are confused by the term “story.”
 They think user stories should be detailed narratives that lay out each and every possibility a user could encounter.

 But a true user story is just the opposite – it’s a lightweight specification that allows project teams to fill in as many details as possible with the most efficient solutions.
-As such, user stories should provide all the detail the development team needs to have, and little else.
+As such, user stories should provide all the detail the development team needs to have and little else.

-The same goes for all those obvious details tending to clutter up spec documents.
+The same goes for all those obvious details tending to clutter up specifications documents.
 Avoid those because they’re a waste of time in both writing and reading.
 Obvious details make it harder to find and get to the more important info you should be focusing on.
-And remember your development team is just that – a team.
+And remember, your development team is just that – a team.
 So you don’t need to decide if every single person will understand every single reference.
 The team can fill in any individual gaps.

 Writing Good User Stories

 Despite all that’s been written, creating good user stories remains a challenge for many companies.
 That’s because there are plenty of guidelines but few hard and fast rules.
 Truth be told, there’s an element of creativity in determining how to split user stories.
 You could say that it’s part science, part process… and part art.
 At Ascendle, we know how important this topic is, and we’ve invested a lot of time developing our user story techniques.
 For more on how to write your own good user stories – and avoid those common mistakes – read our blog post.